relent0r/fa-total-mayhem/readme.md

 <img src="banner.png" />

 This repository contains all the assets for the version of [Total Mayhem](https://www.moddb.com/mods/total-mayhem1) that is fully compatible with [FAForever](https://www.faforever.com/).
-The goal of this repository it to allow the community to maintain the mod.
-If you found a bug then feel free to [create an issue]().
+The goal of this repository it to allow the community to maintain Total Mayhem.
+If you found a bug then feel free to [create an issue](https://github.com/FAForever/fa-total-mayhem/issues).
 For additional resources and assistance you can visit the Discord server that is linked above.
-If you'd like to try to fix the mod yourself then do find the the channel called [Modification Resources](https://discord.gg/eQZRwhAP) that lists all the resources you may need on your modding journey!
+If you'd like to help maintain Total Mayhem then do find the the channel called [Modification Resources](https://discord.gg/eQZRwhAP) that lists all the resources you may need on your modding journey!

 Promotion material related to the mod:

 - [Trailer on Youtube 1](https://www.youtube.com/watch?v=rNLC96tXn_0)
 - [Trailer on YouTube 2](https://www.youtube.com/watch?v=VL9jFmC1lmI)
 - [Trailer on Youtube 3](https://www.youtube.com/watch?v=W7CyMsra_aM)

+## Credits

+- Burnie22 (author)
+- OrangeKnight (models, textures)
+- Brandon (models, textures)
+- adamstrange (custom sounds)
+- Domino (scripts)

+With thanks to DDDX for providing us with the permission to put this up here, who himself got the permission from Burnie22.

 ## Related repositories